14th Wong Hock Boon Paediatric Masterclass

 Kawasaki disease (KD) is the leading cause of acquired heart disease in children in high income countries.
 The goals of this talk include reviewing current theories of KD pathogenesis, risk factors for the development of coronary artery aneurysms, treatment options for primary intensification and rescue therapy for IVIG resistance, and the long term prognosis of Kawasaki Disease.

-Senior Consultant, Division Of Paediatric Allergy, Immunology & Rheumatology, National University Hospital
+Senior Consultant, Division Of Paediatric Allergy, Immunology And Rheumatology, National University Hospital

 Synopsis: